 Megan grew up and still resides with her family in Flagstaff.
 Megan absolutely loves northern Arizona and is very familiar with much of the surrounding areas, one of her favorites being Oak Creek.
 Megan has watched it grow and change since the 1990’s.
 The entire area brings Megan joy and peace, and would love to be a part of conserving and protecting the health and integrity of the waters of this area.

-As far as relevant fundraising experience, Megan has served as Chair of the local Made In The Shade Beer Festival since 2014, although not held the last 2 years (2020 & 2021) due to the pandemic.
+Megan has served as Chair of the local Made In The Shade Beer Festival since 2014, although not held the last 2 years (2020 & 2021) due to the pandemic.
 This event benefits the Sun Sounds Foundation of Arizona, which is a radio station (KJZZ/KBAQ) and foundation based in Tempe, that provides radio reading services as well as radios for the blind and print-disabled.
 Megan was also an active member of the Sun Sounds Foundation Board from May 2014-Jul 2017.
-This experience has given Megan many good ideas.

 Sally Gebler, Director